hydroper/as3parser/docs/specification-changes.md

 - Previously undocumented expression: `new <T>[]`
 - Optional chaining
-  - Creates a placeholder node from which further postfix operators may execute.
+  - Creates a base node from which postfix operators may execute.